greenlakexmas/RDSFeed/README.md

 Many systems that can accept text string input, such as FM transmitters that support RDS or scrolling LED devices, will monitor a text file that serves as the input source.
 RDSFeed is constructed to create such an output file.

-## Getting started

-The best way to get started with RDSFeed is to check out the [quickstart](https://github.com/greenlakexmas/RDSFeed/blob/master/QUICKSTART.md).

 ## How it works